projen/projen/API.md

 ## class AwsCdkDepsJava 🔹 <a id="projen-awscdk-awscdkdepsjava"></a>

-Manages dependencies on the AWS CDK for Node.js projects.
+Manages dependencies on the AWS CDK for Java projects.

 __Submodule__: awscdk